musonic/nicleb_old/_posts/2014-02-08-a-development-environment.md

 	sudo su

-2. This is theone) biggie.and If you install things by hand then whenchange you destroy your virtual machine (which you will do, often) then everything you have installed will disappear with it.
+2. This is the biggie.
+If you install things by hand then when you destroy your virtual machine (which you will do, often) then everything you have installed will disappear with it.
 You will have to re-install everything _every_ time you startup a new VM.
 Bad times.

 So what's the answer?
 It's called **Provisioning** and it means that you have some sort of config file saved that Vagrant can run a series of commands and install everything you need _each time you start a new VM_.